Sejal-Siddapuram/PromptGuard/README.md

 A multi-layer prompt injection detection system built around LLM-integrated pipelines.
 Sits in front of an LLM (Ollama) and intercepts adversarial inputs before they reach the model.

-Built as part of a research internship at the PESU Innovation Lab, in collaboration with Akamai Technologies.

 ---